zero-one-group/geni/README.md

                 [ml.dmlc/xgboost4j_2.12 "1.0.0"]]}
 ```

-You may also need to install `libgomp1` to train XGBoost4j models.
+You may also need to install `libatlas3-base` and `libopenblas-base` to use a native BLAS, and install `libgomp1` to train XGBoost4j models.
 When the optional dependencies are not present, the vars to the corresponding functions (such as `ml/xgboost-classifier`) will be left unbound.

 ## License